Description

-Noisestop Silent Panel, the highest performing direct wall soundproof solution, to effectively block unwanted neighbour noise without sacrificing valuable living space.
+Noisestop Silent Panel, the highest-performing direct-to-wall soundproof solution, effectively blocks unwanted neighbour noise without sacrificing valuable living space.
 This 30mm thick soundproofing wall panel directly reduces noise transmission through walls, significantly reducing up to 52dB in audible airborne sounds.
-Specifically designed for timber stud, brick, and concrete block walls, the Noisestop Silent Panel is the top choice in our direct-to-wall soundproofing range, effectively combating clearly audible conversations and TV noise.
-Directly fixing to existing walls makes installation hassle free, ensuring minimal disruption for homeowners.
+Designed explicitly for timber stud, brick, and concrete block walls, the Noisestop Silent Panel is the top choice in our direct-to-wall soundproofing range, effectively combating audible conversations and TV noise.
+Part E compliant and fire-rated for up to 30 minutes.
+Directly fixing to existing walls makes installation hassle-free, ensuring minimal disruption for homeowners.

 - Acoustic Plasterboard 15mm – Heavier than standard plasterboard, which adds density to the area.
-The plasterboard is finished in the same way as standard plasterboard.
+It is finished in the same way as standard plasterboard.

 - Closed cell foam 9mm – Acoustic grade foam to dampen and absorb vibration sound.